+DETERMINATION OF TEARING FORCE PART 3 : METHOD USING WING-SHAPED TEST SPECIMENS (SINGLE TEAR METHOD)

+SRI LANKA STANDARDS INSTITUTION

+^ ~

-SRI LANKA STANDARD METHOD FOR DETERMINATION OF TEARING FORCE PART 2: METHOD USING TROUSER SHAPED TEST SPECIMENS (SINGLE TEAR METHOD)
+METHOD FOR DETERMINATION OF TEARING FORCE PART 3 : METHOD USING WING-SHAPED TEST SPECIMENS (SINGLE TEAR METHOD)

-NATIONAL FOREWORD

-This Sri Lanka Standard was approved by the Sectoral Committee on Textiles, Clothing and Leather and was authorized for adoption and publication as a Sri Lanka Standard by the Council of the Sri Lanka Standards Institution on 2003-08-28.

-This series of standards supersedes SLS 1130: Method for determination of tearing force of woven fabrics.

-This part of the standard is identical with ISO 13937-2: 2000, Textiles Tear Properties of fabrics.
-Part 2: Determination of tear force of trouser shaped test specimens (Single tear method), published by the International Organization for Standardization.

-Terminology and Convention

-The text of international standard has been accepted as suitable for publication without deviation as a Sri Lanka Standard.
-However certain terminology and conventions are not identical with those used in Sri Lanka Standards, attention is therefore drawn to the following;

-- a) whenever the words "International Standard/Publication" appear referring to this standard they should be interpreted as Sri Lanka Standard. - b) The comma has been used as a decimal marker.
-In Sri Lanka Standards it is the current practice to use a full point on the baseline as the decimal marker.

-Whenever page numbers are quoted they are ISO page numbers.
+.

+SLS 1251 : PART 3 : 2003 ISO 13937 - 3 : 2000 Gr.
+F SRI LANKA STANDARDS INSTITUTION 17, Victoria Place Elvitigala Mawatha Colombo - 08 Sri Lanka.
+Sri Lanka Standards are subject to periodical revision in order to accommodate the progress made by industry.
+Suggestions for improvement will be recorded and brought to the notice of the Committees to which the revisions are entrusted.
+This standard does not purport to include all the necessary provisions of a contract. © SLSI 2003 All rights reserved.
+Unless otherwise specified, no part of this publication may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm, without permission in writing from the SLSI.
+SRI LANKA STANDARD METHOD FOR DETERMINATION OF TEARING FORCE PART 3 : METHOD USING WING-SHAPED TEST SPECIMENS (SINGLE TEAR METHOD) NATIONAL FOREWORD This Sri Lanka Standard was approved by the Sectoral Committee on Textiles, Clothing and Leather and was authorized for adoption and publication as a Sri Lanka Standard by the council of the Sri Lanka Standards Institution on 2003-08-28.
+This series of standards superseds SLS 1130 Method for determination of tearing force of woven fabrics.
+This part of the standard is identical with ISO 13937-3 : 2000 Textiles-tear properties of fabrics Part 3.
+Determination of tear force of wing-shaped test specimens (Single tear method), published by the International Organization for Standardization.
+Terminology and Convention The text of the international standard has been accepted as suitable for publication without deviation, as a Sri Lanka Standard.
+However certain terminology and convention are not identical with those used in Sri Lanka Standards, attention is therefore drawn to the following : - a) Wherever the words "International Standard/Publication" appear referring to this standard they should be interpreted as "Sri Lanka Standard". - b) The comma has been used throughout as a decimal marker.
+In Sri Lanka Standards it is the current practice to use the full point at the base as the decimal marker.
+Wherever page numbers are quoted, they are ISO page numbers.

 Cross References

-For the following international standard referred to in the text, there are corresponding Sri Lanka Standards; and they are listed below.
+For the following international standard referred to in the text, there are corresponding Sri Lanka Standard, and they are listed below.

-International Standards
+International Standard

+4

+-

+ISO 139 : Textiles - standard conditioning and testing.